MosaabMuhammed/Complete-Forum/readme.md

 ```

 ### Step 4.
-Use your forum! by writing in your terminal (in the current directory)
+Use your forum! by writing in your terminal (in the current directory "Complete-Forum")
 ```bash
 php artisan serve
 ```